mbodiai/embodied-agents/README.md

 - A Pydantic BaseModel for reliable and quick json serialization/deserialization.

 ### Next Steps

+To learn more about all of the possibilities with mbodied agents, check out the [documentation](https://mbodied-agents.readthedocs-hosted.com/en/latest)

 <details><summary>
-To learn more about all of the possibilities with mbodied agents, check out the [documentation](https://mbodied-agents.readthedocs-hosted.com/en/latest/).
+More tutorials and examples
 </summary>

 #### Creating a Sample